Martyrdom in Iran: Iran–Iraq War

 The definition of a martyr broadened further during the Iran–Iraq War from 1980 to 1988.
 The extremely costly and destructive war between a Sunni-controlled country (Iraq) and a Shia-controlled country (Iran) had several parallels with the events at Karbala, which led to further exploitation of the Iranian reverence for martyrdom.
 Saddam Hussein's Iraq was seen as the Sunni aggressor against the Shia people and therefore took on the role of the new Yazid in Iranian political discourse.
 Iranian leaders strongly emphasized the similarities between Karbala and the war with Iraq in order to retain public support for the war and keep the flow of volunteer soldiers steady.
 The death toll was high, with about two hundred thousand dead on the Iranian side alone.

 To encourage volunteers, religious leaders broadened the definition of a martyr, announcing that all fatalities of the war were to be considered martyrs for the country, and therefore for Islam.
 Even Non-Muslim Iranian soldiers who sacrificed themselves in the line of duty were celebrated by the clerical regime.
 For example, Mehrdad Nahravand, a Zoroastrian Air Force pilot from the city of Gorgan, who deliberately crashed his F-4 jet into a column of Iraqi Tanks after being shot down, was lauded as a 'martyr' despite his religion and statues of him were erected in his hometown.
 Similar was the case of Ardeshir Esfandpour, a Zoroastrian Helicopter pilot from the city of Mianeh who after being shot down behind enemy lines in a battle near Ilam, deliberately called in an airstrike on his position, which was being captured by the Iraqis.
-Or Hoshang Nowshirwanian, a poor Zoroastrian carpenter from the city of Yazd, who was conscripted into a Sapper battalion and single-handedly attacked an Iraqi Tank in order to save his commanding officer, for which the city council of Yazd commissioned a street name for him Even those who did not die in battle but were wounded were called living martyrs- however this position did not bring as much social mobility as the families of those who died.
+Or Hoshang Nowshirwanian, a poor Zoroastrian carpenter from the city of Yazd, who was conscripted into a Sapper battalion and single-handedly attacked an Iraqi Tank in order to save his commanding officer, for which the city council of Yazd commissioned a street name for him Even those who did not die in battle but were wounded were called living martyrs, however this position did not bring as much social mobility as the families of those who died.

 Additionally, Iranian leaders would manufacture parallels between the war and the events at Karbala.
 In one memorable example, Iranian state television reported seventy-two deaths in a particularly bloody bombing in Iran.
 While in reality the death toll was higher, this fabricated number matched the number of Husayn's followers who were martyred in Karbala.
 Battles were named Karbala Two, Three, and so on.
 Actors were hired to play the role of the Hidden Imam before dangerous battles, calling out to the soldiers to participate in suicide missions.
 Slogans on the soldiers' shirts read "Imam Khomeini has given me special permission to enter Heaven."

 For those martyred in the war who were unmarried, wedding tables were set up above their graves, a tradition that came from the death of Qassim, a companion of Husayn at Karbala who was killed just before his wedding and whose body was placed in the tent where he was intended to be married.
-This emphasis on life after death and the comparisons to Hussein's martyrdom, one of the most important figures in Shia Islam, provided the Iranian state with volunteers for their human wave attacks, where young men would attack the fronts with little or no protection.
-Often martyrdom meant suicide missions on the battlefield, such as the famous example of the 13-year-old boy Mohammed Hossein Fahmideh who strapped explosives to his body and ran under an Iraqi tank.
-Such actions were widely publicized and praised as martyrdom.